 How To Turn Yourself In

 If you have a, or if you need to report to start a sentence, you should follow the rules and go down to the jail and turn yourself in.
 For a warrant, go to the jail intake center, and tell someone that think that there is a warrant out for your arrest.
 They will check to see if you have a warrant, and if there is one, you will be taken into the sheriff’s custody.
 When reporting to serve a sentence, go to the jail at the time and date that the sentence order or court paperwork states.
 Ensure that you get don’t get there late, or they may decide to arrest you.
-Only bring necessary items with you, like your drivers license or even photo ID, prescription medication, as well as a official sentencing order.
+Only bring necessary items with you, like your driver’s license or even photo ID, prescription medication, as well as an official sentencing order.

 The inmate have to provide each visitor’s name and date of birth to the jail in advance of the visit.
 This information will be entered into a Visiting log for the inmate.
 Each visitor is required to provide a photo ID when visiting.
 Any visitors that gets to visitation or that is not on the visitation list will not be allowed to attend visitation.